cabforum/smime/SBR.md

 * For P-384 keys, `301006072a8648ce3d020106052b81040022`.
 * For P-521 keys, `301006072a8648ce3d020106052b81040023`.

+##### 7.1.3.1.3 EdDSA
+.
+The CA SHALL indicate an EdDSA key using one of the following algorithm identifiers below:

+* For curve25519 keys, the `algorithm` MUST be id-Ed25519 (OID: 1.3.101.112).
+* For curve448 keys, the `algorithm` MUST be id-Ed448 (OID: 1.3.101.113).

+The parameters for EdDSA keys MUST be absent.

+When encoded, the `AlgorithmIdentifier` for EdDSA keys MUST be byte-for-byte identical with the following hex-encoded bytes:

+* For Curve25519 keys, `300506032b6570`.
+* For Curve448 keys, `300506032b6571`.

 #### 7.1.3.2 Signature AlgorithmIdentifier

 All objects signed by a CA Private Key MUST conform to these requirements on the use of the `AlgorithmIdentifier` or `AlgorithmIdentifier`-derived type in the context of signatures.